FirelyTeam/firely-terminal-pipeline/README.md

 - Feature: Upgrade Java validator to version 5.4.6

 ### v0.2.0  - 2021-06-23
-- Feature: Enable Quality Control if DOTNET_VALIDATION_ENABLED is enabled
+- Feature: Enable Quality Control if DOTNET_VALIDATION_ENABLED is enabled.
+A Simplifier Login is required to use this feature.
+See SIMPLIFIER_USERNAME and SIMPLIFIER_PASSWORD option.
 - Feature: Upgrade Java validator to version 5.4.5

 ### v0.1.0-beta2 - 2021-04-22